Welcome to Brislington Virtual Museum

 We hope you'll enjoy your visit and will come again.
 We welcome feedback, so please do contact us if you have any comments, particularly if you can offer information about any of the items on display, or have suggestions for new exhibits.

 Curators are unpaid volunteers in this not-for-profit project, and the current ones happen to come from the same family: Ken Taylor was a founder member of BCAP and even chaired it for a while before until standing down to focus on writing a book on the history of St Anne's medieval chapel and holy well; Joules Taylor has been managing websites since 1998 and created the look and feel of this one, and takes care of its day-to-day upkeep; and Kai Taylor is studying Computer Engineering at the University of Bristol, and developed and maintains the PHP programme that gives the museum its functionality.
-This family connection is an accident of history of course, adopted out of convenience rather than any deliberate policy, and Brislington's Virtual Museum is a resource open at all levels to involvement by all members of the community.
+This family connection is an accident of history of course, adopted out of convenience rather than any deliberate policy, and Brislington Virtual Museum is a properly constituted community group open at all levels to involvement by all members of the community - enquiries welcome!